Temp Mail Logo

 An A record is the most basic DNS record, pointing a domain to an IPv4 address.
 When you type a URL in your browser the first DNS lookup it performs is an A record query.
 The TTL of 3600 seconds means resolvers cache this result for one hour before re-querying the authoritative nameserver.

-MX Recordgmail.com -- routes email to Google mail servers
+MX Recordgmail.com.
+Routes email to Google mail servers

 Query: gmail.com (MX) Result: 10 alt1.gmail-smtp-in.l.google.com 20 alt2.gmail-smtp-in.l.google.com 30 alt3.gmail-smtp-in.l.google.com Note: Lower priority number = higher preference

 MX records tell sending servers where to deliver email for a domain.
-Multiple records with different priority values provide failover -- if the primary server (priority 10) is unreachable, the sender tries priority 20, then 30.
+Multiple records with different priority values provide failover.
+If the primary server (priority 10) is unreachable, the sender tries priority 20, then 30.
 All major mail providers publish multiple MX records for redundancy and reliability.

-TXT Recordexample.com -- SPF policy defines authorised senders
+TXT Recordexample.com.
+SPF policy defines authorised senders

 Query: example.com (TXT) Result: v=spf1 include:_spf.google.com include:sendgrid.net ~all Type: SPF (Sender Policy Framework)